nereusx/unix-utils/README.md

 ## installation

-go to program's directory and
+All: just clone the whole directory (`git clone https://github.com/nereusx/unix-utils`), jump into it (`cd unix-utils`) and run `./install.sh`

-use `make && make install`
+Just one: go to program's directory and type `make && make install`